PPO Health Insurance

 Among other managed care plans, PPOs give the most flexibility and freedom.
 PPO plans allow you to go to specialists within the network without having to go through a PCP (primary care physician) for a referral.
 There is no need to select a PCP.

 What that means is if you’re enrolled in a PPO health insurance plan you can see any doctor or specialist in the network, without first needing to get a referral from your PCP.
-Another benefit of PPO plans is that they also typically provide limited coverage for out of network for treatment.
+Another benefit of PPO plans is that they also typically provide limited coverage for network for treatment.

-Because of that extra flexibility when it comes to in network options, and the peace of mind of out of network coverage, PPO plans in New York State have been a very popular health insurance choice.
-This is especially true among New York’s small business owners and the self employed.
+Because of that extra flexibility when it comes to in-network options, and the peace of mind of out-of-network coverage, PPO plans in New York State have been a very popular health insurance choice.
+This is especially true among New York’s small business owners and the self-employed.

 At this point you might be thinking that a PPO plan sounds like a pretty good deal.
 Maybe you’re even ready to sign up for one yourself.
 The bad news is that the majority of New Yorkers no longer have the option to join a PPO plan.
 In fact the ACA has caused a nationwide mass extinction of the PPO plan, especially in New York State.